gen2brain/raylib-go/README.md

 ###### purego (without cgo)

 Download the raylib.dll from the assets on the [releases page](https://github.com/raysan5/raylib/releases).
 It is contained in the `raylib-*_win64_msvc*.zip`.
-Put the raylib.dll into the root folder of your project.

-It is also possible to put the dll into `C:\Windows\System32` for a system wide installation.
+Put the raylib.dll into the root folder of your project or copy it into `C:\Windows\System32` for a system-wide installation.

 As of November 15, 2023, raylib 5.0 is the required version.